mongodb/docs/source/includes/faq-agents.rst

 ++++++++++++++++++++++++++++++++++++++++

-The amount of resources the Monitoring Agent requires varies depending on infrastructure size, the number of nodes and the databases it's monitoring.
+The amount of resources the Monitoring Agent requires varies depending on infrastructure size, the number of servers and the databases it's monitoring.
 Run the agent on an existing machine with additional capacity that *does not* run a :program:`mongod` instance.
 You may also run the Monitoring Agent on a smaller dedicated instance.